 From Chinese porcelain to Thai wood carvings, woven silk, and Burmese sculptures, The Jim Thompson House showcases pieces from across southeast Asia.
 The house itself was so thoughtfully put together (don't miss the incredible drawing room, which you will simply never want to leave), that among the tall palms and cooling fish ponds, it's easy to forget you're in the middle of this energetic city.

 Bangkok's notorious traffic jams make driving or even grabbing a taxi somewhat hazardous in terms of how much you value your time.
 Skip the queues with a tuk tuk thrillride.
 Alternatively, voyage out on a Chaopraya River bus, circumnavigating long barges, cargo ships, and noisy cruises, making the journey as fun as the destination.

 To get around in air-conditioned comfort and speed, you can't beat the Bangkok BST, or Skyrail, which whizzes above the traffic giving you great views as you go.
 The Bangkok MRT (metro) is another fast and affordable way of getting across the city without any hassle.
 For backwater cruising, hop on a canal bus, or khlong boat.
 Khlong boats run along the Saen Saep canal, and are arguably the best way to travel, as they're super cheap and give a glimpse of life behind the scenes.

 Are you craving the buzz of Bangkok?
-Don't miss the latest deals on both city breaks and multi-centre holidays from Thomson.
+Don't miss the latest deals on both city breaks and multi-centre holidays from TUI.
 You can also see what the weather in Bangkok is like, and when we think is the best time to go to avoid the it being too hot or too wet.